-Once the application is submited, nbn will assess the eligibility of delivering the nbn™ network infrastructure to the premises.
-If eligible, nbn will contact you to discuss the next steps, the fees, and guide you through the appropriate building process.
+Once the application is submitted, we will assess the eligibility of delivering the nbn™ access network infrastructure to the premises.

-It's best to start incorporating the nbn™ network into your construction plan once you have your planning permits and have appointed your builder.
-However, nbn requires you to apply at least 3 months before any civil works commence.
-This time period allows you adequate time to go through our application process.
-It also allows nbn time to plan and provide the nbn™ network infrastructure.
+It's best to start incorporating the nbn™ access network into your construction plan once you have your planning permits and have appointed your builder.
+Remember to apply at least six months before your required service date.

-If your development application is eligibile, nbn will contact you with information on which build process to follow.
-The building process to follow depends on the development details you provide, including dwelling type.
-The nbn™ network infrastructure can be built to the premises through lead-in conduits, pit and pipes or pathways.
+If your development application is eligible, nbn will contact you with information on which build process to follow – depending on the development details you provide, including the dwelling type.
+The nbn™ access network infrastructure can be built to the premises through Lead-in Conduits (LICs), pit and pipes or pathways.

 Developer contribution charges only apply to developers and builders.
 It is a flat rate charged for: